 TGay Editor: Modify the the text in P140L25-26 (in 9.4.2.267) as follows:

 and Access Type Schedule field.
 A value of 0 indicates Basic TDD slot and a value of 1 indicates Data-only TDD slot.
-Values 2 and 3 are reserved.
+A value of 2 indicates a BF TDD slot.
+The value 3 is reserved.
 The size of the Slot Category Schedule field is a function of

 TGay Editor: Modify the text in P216L1-4 (10.40.6.2.2) as follows:

-Each TDD slot has one slot category, namely, a Basic TDD slot or a Data-only TDD slot.
+Each TDD slot has one slot category, namely, a Basic TDD slot,a Data-only TDD slot or a TDD BF slot.
 In a Basic TDD slot the transmission of all frame types defined in 9.2.4.1.3 shall be allowed.
-In a Basic TDD slot the transmission of a Control frame and a Management frame should be given priority over transmission of other frame types.
+In a Basic TDD slot the transmission of a Control frame and a Management frame should be given priority over transmission of other frame types, and TDD-SSW Feedback frame shall have the highest priority.
 In a Data-only TDD slot, only Data frames and BlockAckReq frames shall be allowed.
+In a BF TDD slot only the transmission of TDD SSW and TDD SSW Ack frames is allowed.

 10.43.10.2 Initiator operation for TDD individual beamforming